AmirhosseinOlyaei/logseq/pages/Project - f23c1-google-converter.md

 - **f23c1-google-converter**
 - Algorithms:
 	- Design a set of instructions to solve a problem
 		- 1. Get data from the user
-	  2. When I get the data, to
+		  2. When I get the data, to convert to F
+		  2a. [?]
+What data from the user?
+	- 2
 -